 Dulce de leche is used as a spread on bread and as an ingredient in the preparation of desserts such as pudding, flan or ice cream.
-It is also often used as a filling for cakes, for example in the torta de mil hojas (thousand-leaf cake) made from puff pastry.
+It is also often used as a filling for cakes, for example in the torta de mil hojas (thousand-leaf cake) or Cuatro Leches Cake (added on Tres Leches Cake (Milk Cake).
 Alfajores, which are common in Latin America, are often filled with dulce de leche.

 Tip for the cooking process

-During the first hour I did not have to do anything – no checking and no stirring.
-The next ½ an hour I just kept a close eye on the sauce and stirred every now and again.
+- During the first hour you do not have to do anything – no checking and no stirring.
+The next ½ an hour keep a close eye on the sauce and stir every now and again.

-For the last ½ an hour I stirred almost constantly to prevent the sauce from sticking to the pan.
-For the consistency that you see in the photos I stopped when the sauce was still quite runny in the pan (100° C on a sugar thermometer).
+- For the last ½ an hour stirr almost constantly to prevent the sauce from sticking to the pan.
+For the consistency that you see in the photos stop when the sauce was still quite runny in the pan (100° C on a sugar thermometer).
 It firms up once it has cooled down.